MutationDigitale/craft3-translate/README.md

 ];

 ```

-In the `excludedUriPatterns`, you can add any uri that will be excluded from cache.
-See the PHP doc for possible patterns: http://php.net/manual/en/reference.pcre.pattern.syntax.php

 Exclude entries from cache by section `excludedEntrySections` or type `excludedEntryTypes` by adding the section/type handles to their respective arrays.